 San Pietro in Montorio

-Located in Piazza S. Pietro in Montorio, 2 is the Franciscan Church on the Janiculum where the seventeenth century Ulster Earls, O’Neill and O’Donnell and members of their familes and followers are buried.
-The Earls’ tomb stones are on the left of the nave immediately before the principal altar.
+Located in Piazza S. Pietro in Montorio, 2 is the Franciscan Church on the Janiculum where the seventeenth century Ulster Earls, O’Neill and O’Donnell and members of their families and followers are buried.
+Earls’ tomb stones are on the left of the nave immediately before the principal altar.
 This Church is located near to what was once believed to the the site of the martydom of St Peter and it was Cardinal Paul Cullen’s titular church.

 Santo Stefano Rotondo

-The curch is the home of the Irish Dominicans in Rome, is located on Via San Giovanni in Laterano, the street parallel to Via dei Santi Quattro.
+The curch is the home of the Irish Dominicans in Rome, is located on Via San Giovanni in Laterano, the parallel to Via dei Santi Quattro.
 The early Christian and pre-Christian excavations under the baroque basilica are among the most remarkable in Rome.

 The Chapel of San Columbanus